UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 s1 += " World";
 ```

 You might expect that `s2` is also updated, as after all `string` is reference type.
-However, the type `string` is written to be _immutable_ (meaning it's contents cannot be changed once initialised).
+However, the type `string` is written to be _immutable_ (meaning it's contents cannot be changed once initialized).

 > Every time you attempt to change a `string` type, a completely new string is instantiated with the updated value.

-The `+=` operator is overridden to create a new string containing the two contatinated strings.
+The `+=` operator is overridden to create a new string containing the two concatenated strings.
 It is equivalent to the following:

 ```C#
 s1 = new string("Hello World");